NickZward/Personal-Projects/Supermarket Sales/README.md

 | Normal        | Male     | 7.02        |

 ### **Gross Income Analysis:** <br />
+When analyzing gross income from sales using SQL, there are various queries and functions that can be used to gain insights.

-I used SQL queries to analyze the gross income from sales.
-For example, I can analyze the gross income by date, payment method, and customer type to understand which factors have the most impact on gross income.
+One approach is to analyze the gross income by different factors such as date, payment method, and customer type.
+This can help identify which factors have the most impact on gross income.

 **Total gross income by date**<br />
 ```